IV. Major Clinical Facilities

 The main campus at BMC comprises two hospitals situated on either side of BUSM.
 The East Newton Campus (“ENC”) and the Harrison Avenue Campus (“HAC”) each offer full-service inpatient, outpatient, and emergency services.
 BMC has 547 beds (506 adult + 41 pediatric) and had 124,928 emergency visits, 28,173 inpatient discharges, and 877,700 outpatient visits last year.

-We have state-of-the-art imaging technology, including a 3 Tesla Philips research MRI scanner, three 1.5 Tesla Philips clinical MRI scanners and a fourth 1.5 Tesla MRI scanner currently in the process of installation.
-A fifth MRI scanner is planned.
+We have state-of-the-art imaging technology, including a 3 Tesla Philips research MRI scanner, a 3 Tesla GE clinical MRI scanner and three 1.5 Tesla Philips clinical MRI scanners.
 We also have three 64-slice CT scanners, a 16-slice CT scanner, Philips angiography suites, Philips IU-22 ultrasound scanners and nuclear radiology facilities, including an integrated PET-CT scanner.